oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/platforms/environments.md

 offer lets you embrace cloud computing by providing greater choice and flexibility for deploying your WLS domains and applications.
-The offer leverages the WebLogic Kubernetes Toolkit to automate the provisioning of WebLogic and Azure resources so that you can easily move WLS workloads to AKS.
+The offer leverages the WebLogic Kubernetes Toolkit to automate the provisioning of WebLogic Server and Azure resources so that you can easily move WLS workloads to AKS.
-The automatically provisioned resources include an AKS cluster, the WebLogic Kubernetes Operator, WLS Docker images, and the Azure Container Registry (ACR).
+The automatically provisioned resources include an AKS cluster, the WebLogic Kubernetes Operator, WebLogic Server images, and the Azure Container Registry (ACR).
 It is possible to use an existing AKS cluster or ACR instance with the offer if desired.
 The offer also supports configuring load balancing with Azure App Gateway or the Azure Load Balancer, DNS configuration, SSL/TLS configuration, easing database connectivity,